awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md

 }
 ```

-To validate log files with the AWS CLI, see [Validating CloudTrail Log File Integrity with the AWS CLI](cloudtrail-log-file-validation-cli.md)\.
+To validate log files with the AWS CLI, see [Validating CloudTrail log file integrity with the AWS CLI](cloudtrail-log-file-validation-cli.md)\.